Uterus and endometrium -

 Serosa – The serosa is a thin layer of tissue that surrounds the outside of the uterus.

 What is endometrial carcinosarcoma?

-Endometrial carcinosarcoma is a type of cancer (a malignant tumour) that develops in the endometrium.
+Endometrial carcinosarcoma is a type of cancer that develops in the endometrium.
 It is called ‘carcinosarcoma’ because unlike most tumours, it made up of two parts, a carcinoma and a sarcoma, that look different when examined under the microscope.

 How do pathologists make this diagnosis?

 When your pathologist examines the tumour under the microscope they will often describe the look of both the carcinomatous and sarcomatous parts in the tumor.
 The carcinomatous part can look like other more common types of cancer that start in the endometrium including endometrioid carcinoma, serous carcinoma, or clear cell carcinoma.